 Learn more about the Nepal »

+Volunteer trips take you to places you otherwise might never go, to do things you otherwise might never do and to meet people you might never otherwise meet.
 You’ll make a difference in others’ lives and they will make a difference in yours.
 Simply put, there is joy and self-discovery that comes with giving to others.
 And you’ll have fun doing it, too.